gr-grey/Genomic-API-for-Model-Evaluation/README.md

 ### How should I get started?

-#### 1. I want to use one the pre-built Predictor containers, where should I start:
+#### 1. I want to use one of the pre-built Predictor containers, where should I start:

 https://github.com/de-Boer-Lab/Genomic-API-for-Model-Evaluation/blob/main/src/DREAM_RNN/src/Runnning_prebuilt_containers_tutorial.md